wavescholar/nlp-modelling/doc/theory.rst

 5. Lemmatization

-Lemmatization is related to stemming, differing in that lemmatization is able to capture canonical forms based on a word's lemma.

-For example, stemming the word "better" would fail to return its citation form (another word for lemma); however, lemmatization would result in the following:

-better -> good
+Lemmatization is related to stemming, differing in that lemmatization is able to capture canonical forms based on a word's lemma.For example, stemming the word "better" would fail to return its citation form (another word for lemma); however, lemmatization would result in the following: better -> good
 It should be easy to see why the implementation of a stemmer would be the less difficult feat of the two.
+The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form.
+Stemming usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
+Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma

 .. math::
     \int_0^\infty e^{-x^2} dx=\frac{\sqrt{\pi}}{2}

 And refer to a paper [author2019]_.

 .. [author2019] first a., second a., cheese b.
 (2019).
 The title of their
                 paper.
 Journal of papers, *15*: 1023-1049.